aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Membrane Structure and Function.md

 - Voltage across membranes happens when anions/cations are unequally distributed across cell membranes
 - Potential ranges from $-50 \rightarrow -200$ mv
 - Negative sign indicates the inside of the cell is charged
-- Affects traffic of charged substances across membrane, favours diffusion of anions out, cations in.
+- Affects traffic of charged substances across membrane, favors diffusion of anions out, cations in.

 ### Factors contributing to Membrane Potential